itsrcx/dummy-data-generator/README.md

-# 🎲 Fake Data Generator
+# 🎲 Dummy Data Generator

 A comprehensive, multi-format fake data generation toolkit for testing, development, and database seeding.
 Generate realistic test datasets in multiple formats with support for all major database systems.